nvidia-holoscan/holoscan-sdk/docs/hsdk_faq.md

 If you are unsure of which installation option to use, please refer to the considerations below:

-* The **Holoscan container image on NGC** is the safest way to ensure all the dependencies are present with the expected versions (including Torch and ONNX Runtime), and should work on most Linux distributions.
+* The **Holoscan container image on NGC** is the safest way to ensure core dependencies are present with the expected versions (including Torch, but excluding ONNX Runtime backend runtime libraries), and should work on most Linux distributions.
 It is the simplest way to run the embedded examples, while still allowing you to create your own C++ and Python Holoscan applications on top of it.
 These benefits come at a cost:
   * Large image size due to the numerous (some of them optional) dependencies.
 If you need a lean runtime image, see the **section below**.
   * Standard inconveniences that exist when using Docker, such as more complex run instructions for proper configuration.
 * If you are confident in your ability to manage dependencies on your own in your host environment, the **Holoscan Debian package** should provide all the capabilities needed to use the Holoscan SDK, assuming you are using Ubuntu 22.04.